 Set up Notifications

-In this section we’ll set up an integration webhook and use it to receive notifications from DryRun Security.
+In this section we’ll set up an integration webhook and use it to receive event notification from DryRun Security.
+There is a dedicated Slack integration and a Generic webhook option.
+The configuration steps below are identical for the Slack and Generic webhook.

-Prerequisite - You'll need a Slack Webhook URL that can receive messages from DryRun Security.
+Prerequisite - You'll need to have already created a Webhook URL on the system you wish to integrate and receive messages from DryRun Security.
+The messages sent are JSON formatted POST requests

-You'll see the the configuration options for the Integration.
+1. You'll see the configuration options for the Integration you selected

 From here, you can...